krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * name 6 - talk title

 ## Wednesday
-* name 1 - talk title
+* Emily - What are ENV variables?
 * Darcey -  What is the params hash?
 * Spencer - What is the difference between GET and POST?
 * Patrick - How can I use $LOAD\_PATH to avoid using require\_relative?